Low Wee Wern

-Low Wee Wern (刘薇雯 (劉薇雯, Lâu Bî-bûn, Lau4 Mei4 Man4, Liú Wēiwén); born 25 July 1990 in Penang, Malaysia) is a Malaysian professional squash player.
+Low Wee Wern (刘薇雯 (劉薇雯, Lâu Bî-bûn, Lau4 Mei4 Man4, Liú Wēiwén); born 25 July 1990 in Penang, Malaysia) is a retired Malaysian professional squash player.
 She reached a career-high world ranking of World No. 5 in October 2014.

 Personal life

 Low attended Methodist Girls' School, Penang for her primary school years before moving to Sri Pelita for her secondary school years.
-She also has a sister Low Wee Nee who was a professional squash player.
+Her sister Low Wee Nee is also a former professional squash player.

 Career

-Low began playing squash at the age of nine based at the Penang International Squash Centre in Bukit Dumbar, Penang.
-Between 2001 to 2006, Low won 19 Junior titles including U19 Asian Junior and Pioneer Cup titles in 2006.
+Low began playing squash at the age of nine based at the Penang International Squash Centre at Bukit Dumbar in George Town, Penang.
+Between 2001 and 2006, Low won 19 Junior titles including U19 Asian Junior and Pioneer Cup titles in 2006.

 In 2010, she was part of the Malaysian team that won the bronze medal at the 2010 Women's World Team Squash Championships.
 Two years later, she was again part of the Malaysian team that won the bronze medal at the 2012 Women's World Team Squash Championships.

 In 2014 Incheon Asian Games, Low took the women's singles silver medal after losing to her compatriot Nicol David.
 She also won the gold medal for women's team alongside David and her teammates.
 Also in 2014, she was part of the Malaysian team that won the silver medal at the 2014 Women's World Team Squash Championships; she had previously won two bronze medals.
 She also reached a career high of world number 5.

 In 2019, she won her third Malaysian national title.
-After suffering several knee injuries she returned to the tour in September 2022.
+After suffering several knee injuries, she returned to the tour in September 2022.
+She retired in February 2024.

+Coaching career

+After her retirement, Low in March 2024 was signed in by the Philippine Squash Academy to be the head coach of the Philippine squash national squash team.